Zhangmochen-zmc/methylation_deconvolution_benchmark/scripts/deconvolution/MethylCIBERSORT/readme.md

 Before running the scripts, organize your tested data in `methylation_deconvolution_benchmark/data/test_data/450k/` folder.

-Run `data_processing.py` to generate a methylation matrix by integrating the `raw_ref` for each sample.
+Run `data_processing.R` to generate a methylation matrix by integrating the `raw_ref/` for each sample.

 ```bash
 python data_processing.R